-Here are some of the top Riverside schools offering training, including ONLC Training Centers (62 courses), Sonic Training (54 courses), and University of Redlands SCS (5 courses).
+Here are some of the top Riverside schools offering training, including ONLC Training Centers (88 courses), Sonic Training (54 courses), and UCR Extension Boot Camps (2 courses).

 ONLC has over 300 training sites and offers courses and certificates in many areas including desktop applications like Adobe, Microsoft Technical like Visual Studio, Server and Security, and Process and Programming like Java and Web Development.

 Adobe CC Graphic Design Bootcamp is a 5-day course that allows students to master the core skills needed to work in Illustrator, InDesign, and Photoshop.
 The curriculum is designed for beginners and will cover the fundamentals of Creative Cloud and how to utilize the Creative Cloud panel to later excel with more advanced content.